 Sir tell us something about your love for movies?

 “One of my first memories is seeing King Kong on the AMC Channel when I was around four, with my family.
 It almost felt like magic how this creature was brought to life on screen.
 Growing up movies were something shared with me and passed down that really shaped my personality.
 I remember my mom and dad sharing “Monty Python and the Holy Grail” and “Young Frankenstein” with me.
 I remember wanting to see “Little Shop of Horrors” because it was advertised on TV and the video store only having the 1960’s original in stock, and watching it and being very confused.
 Superhero movies and comedies became something I bonded over with my older brother.
 Later I watched Mystery Science Theater 3000 and gathered respect for “B-Movies”.
 I was around ten years old when I first started playing with my family’s camcorder, playing with stop motion, and later trying to make my own movies with my friends as actors.
 My school in Rockwood, Tennessee didn’t have many outlets for expressing artistic ventures, which is what led to me attempting to make my own movies.
+So when I had the opportunity to hire a writer on essayswriting.org to write an essay for me, I definitely did it so that I could have more time for my hobby.
 I made my own version of Little Shop of Horrors in high school, using a paper mache puppet for the plant’s various sizes.
 When I was still eighteen I moved from Tennessee to Chicago to pursue my dreams of film and comedy.”

 Did comic books and movies based on superheroes entice you since you were a child?
 Could you tell us more about it?